 This is commonly our starting point for determining whether or not a light fixture is adequate for our needs since it can be relatively objectively measured.

-Here are three examples using PAR reading directly under the lights:
+Here are five examples using PAR reading directly under the lights (within the FULL footprint of the light, not using pin point "hot-spots").

 - SB Reef Light PRO 32.
 This is rated at 363 watts input energy with a PAR of approximately 881 (100%) at 400mm of air.